What researchers need:

 We want to know more about significant weather events recorded in our early documents – such as newspapers, maps, photos, weather diaries, personal diaries, letters and more – and how fledgling settlements coped with these extremes, eg:

-- How did drought affect early settlements in Australia?
+- How did extreme weather such as drought and floods affect early settlements in Australia?

-- How did weather extremes impact on stock and crops?
+- How did weather extremes impact on stock and crops at the time?

 How you can help our project: